 Favorite spots in the park:

 Because we live about 2 hours from the park, return often, and have young kids, we tend to head into the park without much planned.
 Pre-kids, we would make it a point to visit the visitor’s center, get the guide, and do hikes/ and see certain scenic points in the park (ie. sunset at Keys View).
 But with kids, we take it easy, and focus on only 1 or 2 hikes, mixed in with a couple of “get out of the car to stretch our legs” stops.
 There are many pull outs and parking lots with trails throughout the park, and piles of boulders that the boys enjoy climbing on.
+If you’re coming from afar, and/ or if this is your first time, I do recommend checking out the park’s First Time Visitor Guide for information, maps, FAQs, etc to help make the most of your visit.

 Another stop we love and visit nearly every time is the Cholla Cactus Garden because it is so different and unique.
 We always bring new visitors here!
 There is a well maintained 1/3 mile trail that it is very important to stay on, because these cactus are also nicknamed “jumping cactus”.
 If you accidentally brush against one, you will find painful spines stuck in your shoes, clothes and skin.
 The last two visits, we have seen people trying to remove a painful barb, and it’s not easy – often requiring tweezers.
 Despite this potential peril, we love this easy trail, and our boys do too.
-We just watch them like hawks, and remind them constantly not to run.
+We just watch them closely, and remind them constantly not to run.

 Other spots we like exploring, but don’t get to every time include: Barker Dam, Skull Rock and the Jumbo Rocks Area.
+There’s great hikes and boulders to explore throughout the entire park!

 Most of the time we visit Joshua Tree, we’ve stayed in an airbnb where we cook many of our own meals.
 Although the park is vast and there are no food establishments within the park, Joshua Tree is actually very close to civilization and there are plenty of places to eat in Joshua Tree, as well as access to large supermarkets like Stater Brothers and Vons.